 .
-Most of the components described below can be bought for an affordable price on Ebay, Amazon or any local electronics convenience store.
+Most of the components described below can be bought for an affordable price on Ebay, Amazon, or any local electronics convenience store.

-You will need PC, laptop or a Mac equipped with a built-in Firewire or ilink input (IEEE1394 port).
+You will need a desktop or a laptop equipped with a built-in Firewire or ilink input (IEEE1394 port).
 The content of your camcorder can be transferred using a video editing software such as Windows Live Movie Maker

-If your PC is not equipped with a Firewire input, you can easily upgrade it using a PCI to IEEE 1394 card:

-Laptops equipped with the Express Card slot (PCMCIA) can easily be upgraded using a Firewire IEEE1394 Express Card:
+If your PC is not equipped with a Firewire input, you can easily upgrade it using a PCI to IEEE 1394 card.
+Laptops equipped with the Express Card slot (PCMCIA) can easily be upgraded using a Firewire IEEE1394 Express Card.

-Using a USB video capture adapter
+Using a USB Video Capture Adapter

-Capture content from a video recorder (VCR)
+Capture Content from a Video Recorder (VCR)

-If your VCR doesn't have a SCART port then a Video/Audio Input to Scart converter will be required:
+If your VCR doesn't have a SCART port, then a Video/Audio Input to SCART converter will be required:

 Using the Pinnacle Dazzle Video Capture Card

 to connect your video recorder or camera to your PC.
-This solution is sure expensive, but it may be worth as the capture card comes with a powerful video editing software and allows you to capture videos while ensuring a minimal loss in quality:
+This solution is more expensive, but many consider it worth its price, as the capture card comes with powerful video editing software and allows you to capture videos while ensuring minimal loss in terms of quality: